Intel dossier

 Best-Fit Capital

-• Atlanta wins for capital that wants a large Southeastern logistics and corporate market with more depth than Nashville and more operational simplicity than Miami.
+• Atlanta wins for capital that wants a large Southeastern logistics and corporate market without underwriting a pure port, tourism, or coastal-cost story.

-• It is weaker for investors who need a clean scarcity story or a fully built-out cross-asset source stack today.
+• It is weaker for investors who need a clean scarcity story or a fully built-out four-quadrant source stack today.

 Related Pages